Reading Project Icon

 Charles Dickens was involved in a rail accident at Staplehurst on 9 June 1865.
 The train derailed while crossing a viaduct and ten people were killed and over forty injured.
 Dickens, while not physically injured, died five years later, to the very day.
 His son attributed his decline to the after-effects of the rail accident.
 Dickens recorded his experience of the accident and its effect on him in a letter to his close friend, Thomas Mitton.
 After the accident Dickens wrote the short story, The Signalman, and collaborated on a collection of short stories, Mugby Junction, which may have been inspired by another rail disaster, also.
 However, the accident at Staplehurst had no bearing on the writing of Dombey and Son, even though railways are important to the story.
 The book began its publication almost twenty years prior to the accident, serialised by Bradbury and Evans between October 1846 and April 1848 in twenty monthly instalments (the last two being a double publication).
 The book was published as a single volume in 1848.

-When reading Dickens its always tempting wonder at how much of his own life informed his fiction.
+When reading Dickens its always tempting to wonder how much of his own life informed his fiction.
 His childhood poverty is the subject of a lot of discussion relating to themes in his fiction: about the treatment of the poor, of children, of institutions and an economy that dehumanised them.

 But in the case of Dombey and Son, specifically, it’s just as tantalising to wonder about contemporary issues, as well as how Dickens’s personal experiences while writing the novel may have shaped it.
 The growth of the railways is one aspect of this.
 During the 1840s a great deal of the London railway infrastructure was being built.
 Trains represented not only a new form of travel, but the continuing emergence of a new industrial society that was supplanting traditional social structures and attitudes to wealth and power.
 In chapter 6 of Dombey and Son Dickens’s narrator describes the destruction caused by the building of the railway lines.
 He describes it as an earthquake that has: